Rear view of a vehicle shipping carrier truck as it travels cross-country through a remote, forested part of the country.

 If you do need additional coverage, check with your existing auto insurer or call the carrier to see what options they may have.

-A man vacuuming out his car in preparation for having it shipped
+A man vacuuming out his car in preparation for having it shipped.

 We’re not here to be the tidy-up police.
 What empty soda bottles and greasy fast-food containers you have stuffed under your seat is your business.

 However, having a messy car will make it much harder to do a pre-trip and post-trip inspection.
-These inspections are when you and the carrier agree on the condition of the vehicle, so that any damage that happens during transport can be tracked.
+These inspections are when you and the carrier agree on the condition of the vehicle so that any damage that happens during transport can be tracked.

-You don’t have to detail your entire vehicle, but if things are too dirty some carriers may refuse transport altogether.
+You don’t have to detail your entire vehicle, but if things are too dirty, some carriers may refuse transport altogether.

 Q: Can you put stuff in your car when you ship it?

-A: The short answer is no, your car is not a PODS shipping container.
+The short answer is no, your car is not a PODS shipping container.
 But some companies may allow you to put a very limited amount of stuff in your vehicle during transport (often there's a 100-pound limit), so you don’t have to worry about clearing out emergency equipment and other odds and ends that you may keep in your trunk.

 Military families, snowbirds, car collectors, or anyone else who regularly ships vehicles across the country will know this one well.
 You definitely want to disable your car alarm before you ship your car.

 Why?
-Because if your alarm goes off during transport the driver has permission to turn it off by any means necessary.
+Because if your alarm goes off during transport, the driver has permission to turn it off by any means necessary.
 Do you remember that scene in The Big Lebowski where Walter destroys the sports car with a baseball bat?
 That may be a bit extreme, but you get the picture.

 You’ll also need to take off any spoiler kits, custom hoods, fender flares, side skirts, or other body modifications you’ve made on your ride.
 These extra parts can easily get damaged when shipping a car.

-You’ll need to be present when the vehicle is delivered so that you can do a post-trip inspection.
+You’ll need to be present when the vehicle is delivered, so you can do a post-trip inspection.
 This is when you’ll look for any damage that happened during the trip and finish up any payments you haven’t yet made.
 Be sure to document any damage thoroughly for any future insurance claims.

 Q: How much should you tip for the delivery of a car?

-A: You’re not required to tip your car transport driver, but it’s a nice thing to do.
+You’re not required to tip your car transport driver, but it’s a nice thing to do.
 If your car was delivered on time, the driver was communicative, and everything else looks in order, you may want to consider throwing in an extra $20 (or more!) for the driver.

 Easton Smith works as a freelance writer and researcher, reviewing technology trends and the moving industry.
 He moved all around the continent, from New York to California, before landing back in his hometown of Salt Lake City.